RazeenHussain/razeenhussain.github.io/academic.md

 ---

 # Seminar/Talks
+- *An Overview of Emerging Trends in XR-Enabled Human-AI Collaboration for Circular Economy and Recycling Systems*, August 18, Helsinki, Finland
 - *Shaders in Unity*, May 12, 2026, Genoa, Italy
 - *Are Digital Characters Suitable for Emotion Recognition Tasks?
 An Evaluation Study Using MetaHumans*, March 3, 2026, Ascona, Switzerland
 - *Designing Emotionally Intelligent Embodied Agents for Immersive Virtual Reality Experiences*, January 28, 2026, Osaka, Japan